bsc-s2/pykit/mysqlutil/README.md

     A string or a list or tuple like `(dbname, tablename)`.

 -   `values`:
     is values to insert into `table`.
-    A list or tuple of strings.
+A list or tuple.

 -   `fields`:
     is a subset of fields in `table`, specifies which fields is to insert to.